Delta IV

 Upper Stage

-Both the Atlas V and the Delta IV rely on the RL10 propulsion system to power their second stages.
-Logging an impressive record of nearly 400 successful flights and nearly 700 firings in space, RL10 engines, manufactured by Aerojet Rocketdyne, harness the power of high-energy liquid hydrogen.
-The RL10 boasts a precision control system and restart capability to accurately place payloads into orbit.
+The Delta IV relied on the RL10 propulsion system to power the second stages.
+Logging an impressive record of nearly 400 successful flights and nearly 700 firings in space, RL10 engines, manufactured by Aerojet Rocketdyne, harnessed the power of high-energy liquid hydrogen.
+The RL10 boasted a precision control system and restart capability to accurately place payloads into orbit.

-The Delta IV employs the RL10B with the world’s largest carbon-carbon extendible nozzle for increased performance.
+The Delta IV employed the RL10B with the world’s largest carbon-carbon extendible nozzle for increased performance.

 • Nominal Thrust: 24,750 lbs